 The keynote of early General Assembly attempts at addressing the issue of race in America was Christian "brotherhood."
-Even the small and generally socially conservative United Presbyterian Church in North America (UPNA) departed from its practice of only addressing "moral welfare" questions such as temperance or "biblically mandated" concerns such as hunger to sound the note of brotherhood.
-It stressed the role of inter-Christian virtues such as charity, forbearance, love, and celebration of a common faith as a way out of racial misunderstanding and prejudice.
+Even the small and generally socially conservative United Presbyterian Church in North America (UPNA) departed from its practice of only addressing "moral welfare" questions like temperance or "biblically-mandated" concerns like hunger to sound the note of brotherhood and stress the role of intra-Christian virtues like charity, forbearance, love and celebration of a common faith as a way out of racial misunderstanding and prejudice.
 It was the other part of what became the UPC, the Presbyterian Church in the U.S.A., however, which joined with the National Council of Churches of Christ in 1946 and again in 1950 to declare the goal of a "nonsegregated church and nonsegregated society."
 (PUSA, 1950, p.
 239) The thrust of the churches' teaching in these years was that if people would practice the faith they proclaimed, then discrimination would fall away and equality would reign.

 There was, perhaps, a naive optimism in early social deliverances on race relations about how easily a centuries-old pattern of racial discrimination could be shed.
 Still, the full recognition that the church was deeply involved in racism led to a commitment to equal opportunity.
-The 1951 PUSA Assembly declared, "Particularly must the church demonstrate in every phase of its life and work the reality of brotherhood in which no person or group is penalized by virtue of minority status."
+The 1951 PUSA Assembly declared: "Particularly must the church demonstrate in every phase of its life and work the reality of brotherhood in which no person or group is penalized by virtue of minority status."
 (PUSA, 1951, p.
-257) The following year the Assembly asked its members to press their legislators for civil rights legislation, and in 1953 the PCUS acted to affirm its opposition to the exploitation of racial prejudice for political purposes.
+257) The following year, the Assembly asked its members to press their legislators for civil rights legislation, and in 1953 the PCUS acted to affirm